Mask of Perseus

 Signed Reid Dick

-Bronze with a rich dark brown and green patination
+Bronze with dark brown and green patination

 Height: 10" (26 cm)